What is online proctoring?

 - ID verification: verifies identity before starting the exam

 Advanced online proctoring tools

 More advanced tools that very few proctoring companies provide:

-- Cell phone detection: Detects device sharing apps, like Apple Handoff, and when test takers try to use cell phones to access test bank content
+- Cell phone detection: Detects cell phones and device sharing apps, like Apple Handoff, and when test takers try to use cell phones to access test bank content

 - Finding leaked test content: automatically searches the internet for leaked test questions and provides one-click takedown requests